anderd84/Solaris-Propulsion/README.md

 # FART-Code

-# This reposity will house all of the code/caluclations that are needed for the Aerospike CAPSTONE Team
+# This repository will house all of the code/calculations that are needed for the Aerospike CAPSTONE Team